freeseek/mocha/README.md

 The mosaic calls file contains information about each mosaic and germline chromosomal alteration called and it includes the following columns:
 ```
        SAMPLE - sample ID
           SEX - inferred sample sex
         CHROM - chromosome
    BEG_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference)
    END_XXXXXX - end base pair position for the call (according to XXXXXX genome reference)
        LENGTH - base pair length of the call
         P_ARM - whether the call extends to the small arm and whether it reaches the telomere
         Q_ARM - whether the call extends to the long arm and whether it reaches the telomere
        NSITES - number of sites used for the call
         NHETS - number of heterozygous sites used for the call
      N50_HETS - N50 value for consecutive heterozygous sites distances
          BDEV - BAF deviation estimate from 0.5
       BDEV_SE - standard deviation estimate for BAF deviation
-      LDEV / REL_COV - LRR deviation estimate / relative coverage estimate
+      REL_COV - relative coverage estimate from LRR or sequencing coverage
-LDEV_SE / REL_COV_SE - standard deviation estimate for LRR deviation / relative coverage
+   REL_COV_SE - standard deviation estimate for relative coverage
   LOD_LRR_BAF - LOD score for model based on LRR and BAF
 LOD_BAF_PHASE - LOD score for model based on BAF and genotype phase
        NFLIPS - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used)
      BAF_CONC - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012)
  LOD_BAF_CONC - LOD score for model based on BAF phase concordance (genome-wide corrected)
          TYPE - Type of call based on LRR / relative coverage
            CF - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
 ```

 The output VCF will contain the following extra FORMAT fields: